aayushdutt/mctui/README.md

 ### Install with Go (`go install`)

-If you have Go 1.21+, you can install the latest tagged release **without** downloading a release archive (builds on your machine—often simpler on **macOS** where prebuilt binaries may trigger Gatekeeper):
+If you have Go installed, you can install the latest tagged release **without** downloading a release archive:

 ```bash
 go install github.com/aayushdutt/mctui@latest